VILA$^2$: VILA Augmented VILA: Appendix / supplemental material

 \subsubsection{40B Model}

 For the \methodshort-40B model, we skip the cost-intensive stage 2 and train the model with 7.5 million images randomly sampled from the 25 million COYO subset pairing with various caption sources: 2.5 million with original COYO captions, 2.5 million with \vila{3} re-captioned descriptions, and 2.5 million with \vila{3} spatial specialist re-captioned descriptions.
 Both the multi-modal projector and the language model remain unfrozen.
 Note that adding interleaved data, such as MMC4, can further boost the performance and we leave this potential to future work.
+A detailed profiling of 40B performances over benchmarks is also included as Table~\ref{tab:sota_comparison_appendix}.